frank-ventures/teched-week04-project/README.md

 ### Features!

 - There's a client, a server and a database!
-- The database has multiples tables of information for the games, and a table for comments.
+- The database has multiple tables of information for the games, and a table for comments.
 - The server takes GET requests to retrieve joined Game information, and Comments.
 - The server takes POST requests to add comments to the database.
 - The server uses a query to match comments to the game they are for.
-- The client build the display of information as it retrieves it from the databse.
+- The client builds the display of information as it retrieves it from the database.
 - The comments update when a user completes the form.
 - The page follows the theming of Valves Steam platform.
 - I ensured parts of the UI gave the user some feedback, including 'hover' changes on buttons, a pop-up to confirm a comment had been submitted, and on desktop some 'hover' emphasis on the game displays.